Irwin Schiff: Convictions for 1997 through 2002 tax years

-One of Schiff's co-defendants, Lawrence Cohen, was sentenced on February 3, 2006 to 33 months in prison and was ordered to pay $480,000 in restitution.
+One of Schiff's co-defendants, Lawrence Cohen, was sentenced on February 3, 2006, to 33 months in prison and was ordered to pay $480,000 in restitution.
 On December 26, 2007, the United States Court of Appeals for the Ninth Circuit reversed Cohen's conviction because of the failure of the trial court to allow testimony from a psychiatrist regarding Cohen's mental state.
 The Court of Appeals remanded the Cohen case for a possible re-trial.
 On June 16, 2009, Cohen pleaded guilty to aiding and assisting in the filing of a false tax return.
 However, Cohen died on August 6, 2009, and his case was therefore dismissed.

 On February 23, 2006, Cynthia Neun, another co-defendant, was sentenced to 68 months in prison and was ordered to pay over $1.1 million in restitution.
 Neun's conviction was affirmed by the United States Court of Appeals for the Ninth Circuit.
 According to the prosecutor's office, Neun sold materials encouraging people not to pay taxes, prepared false tax returns, and represented hundreds of taxpayers in dealings with the IRS where she promoted Schiff's arguments.
 She was required to submit to three years of supervision following her release, which occurred on December 28, 2010.

 In this last case, Schiff's attorneys again asked that the court consider the claim that Schiff had a mental disorder relating to his beliefs about taxes.
 According to the prosecutor's office, the evidence at trial showed that Schiff had attempted to evade the payment of over $2 million in taxes from 1979 through 1985 and that he had used offshore bank accounts using multiple tax identification numbers and had attempted to hide assets in connection with his tax protester related activity.

+Death

+Schiff died of lung cancer in a Fort Worth hospital prison on October 16, 2015.
+He was 87 years old.
+His son Peter accused the Federal Bureau of Prisons of inhumanely treating his father by not granting him the usual humanitarian release.

+Personal life

+Schiff's marriage to Ellen Wachsman ended in divorce in 1967.
+They had two sons, Peter and Andrew.